sketchplugins/plugin-directory/README.md

 - [Isometry](https://github.com/maxkonovalov/Isometry), by Max Konovalov: Create isometric projections from layers
 - [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
 - [Sketch Foundation](https://github.com/13protons/sketch-foundation), by Alan Languirand: Toggle layer visibility for all matching layer names on any artboard to create foundational layers like notes and guides more manageable.
-- [Paste to Fill](https://github.com/tgfjt/sketch-paste-to-fill#readme), by tgfjt: Paste your image from clipboard, to fill layer.
 - [Light/dark Switch](https://github.com/chaos-machine/switch-theme), by Tudor Teisanu: Switch artboards' theme
 - [Rename Text Layers by Style](https://github.com/okaybueno/rename-text-layers-by-style), by Alexander Gerund: Rename all text layers based on the name of the text style assigned.
 - [copycat](https://github.com/azhsetiawan/sketch-copycat), by Ashar Setiawan: sketch plugin